Notes (journal): Second series

 One year later, in December 1943, the MLA issued the first volume of the second series, which continues to be published through present day.
 That first issue in 1943 celebrated the switch from "long, unwieldy, seemingly less permanent mimeographed sheets" of the first series to type-set pages, allowing for more space for articles as well as advertisements.

 Article subjects include book reviews about modern musicians and groups like Johnny Cash or Nine Inch Nails, as well as classical composers such as Béla Bartók or Chopin.
 In later years, book reviews have been divided into sections: Times, Places, Peoples; American Highways and Byways; Twentieth Century Musics; Late Romantics; and Composers.
 Furthermore, the journal continues to publish articles pertaining to its focus and concern for issues related to the field of music librarianship, including collection development, concerns about digital media, scholarship in the field and bibliographies of musical and music-related works.
+Donald William Krummel wrote a sixty-year retrospective in 2004.